jorge12345678/main/content/project/project4/index.md

   <figcaption>Fig.2 - Llaca lake at 4474 m.a.s.l.</figcaption>
 </figure>

-El siguiente video muestra el trabajo realizado para lograr el monitoreo de lagunas glaciales

-The following video summarizes the work developed throughout the project as well as the results obtained.
-The necessary field logistics and the support of collaborators from the different Peruvian institutions mentioned are evident.
+This project represented a significant breakthrough in Peruvian robotics, being the first time an aquatic robot inspected the lakes of the Cordillera Blanca.
+The following video showcases the fieldwork conducted, along with the beautiful nature of the Peruvian highlands.

 <div style="text-align:center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/7B9a1TdU3eY?si=PCKgePXRiyVfH9XN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>